 At the end of the study, both the saffron and fluoxetine treatments resulted in significant improvements in depression symptoms and severity, with no difference in the amount of improvement between the two groups.
 At least two previous studies also found that both the stigmas and petals of saffron (30 mg per day) act as natural antidepressants with effectiveness equal to generic Prozac.[3,4]

 How to Take Curcumin or Saffron as OTC Antidepressants

-Saffron and curcumin are just two of several over the counter antidepressants that can be tried as safer alternatives to Prozac and other prescription antidepressants.
+Saffron and curcumin are just two of several herbal antidepressants that can be tried as safer alternatives to Prozac and other prescription antidepressants.
 If you want to follow that same protocols as those used in these studies, try curcumin in the form of BCM-95 at a dose of 500 mg twice a day, or try saffron in the form of a standardized extract of Crocus sativus petals at a dose of 15 mg twice a day.

 Take either of these natural antidepressants for at least six to eight weeks before making any decisions about their effectiveness.
 And if you continue to struggle with depression, remember that all depression medications, whether synthetic pharmaceuticals or the best natural antidepressant, work best in conjunction with diet and lifestyle changes, treatment for nutritional deficiencies, and other natural therapies.

 Originally published in 2013.
 This post is regularly updated.